This post may contain affiliate links.

 People often get confused about different types of working animals, because there are so many that are similar.

-This law protects service animals and their handlers when public access rights are concerned.
+This law most commonly protects service animals and their handlers when public access rights are concerned.

 Under the ADA, a service dog is specially trained to do certain work or tasks for someone who lives with a disability.
 The work or tasks must be directly related to the person’s disability or disabilities.